Hall micro-displacement sensing

 1. Understand the principle, structure, properties and applications of a Hall displacement sensor

-2. Measure the Young's modulus of a copper sample
+2. Measure the Young's modulus of a copper specimen

 3. Calibrate a Hall displacement sensor

-4. Measure the Young's modulus of a malleable iron sample
+4. Measure the Young's modulus of a malleable iron specimen

 The instruction manual contains experimental configurations, principles, step-by-step instructions, and examples of experiment results.
 Please click Experimental Contents to find more information about this apparatus.

 |Reading Microscope||Range: 8 mm; resolution: 0.01 mm; magnification: 20X|